nic0michael/nic0michael/README.md

 ## 2. What does Nico do when he is not writing code
 I am a Radio Amateur with Unrestricted license : ZS6BVR I experiment with antennas and with Arduino Micro controllers.

-One day I felt that it would be nice to have a code generator for Arduino and Raspberry Pi Projects that could generate sample code using a libruary repository in a database.
+One day I felt that it would be nice to have a code generator for Arduino and Raspberry Pi Projects that could generate sample code using a library repository in a database.
-This would be deployed in a web server and  alow users to select all the hardware components and generate sample code to get a quick start to coding for the project.
+This would be deployed in a web server and allow users to select all the hardware components and generate sample code to get a quick start to coding for the project.
 [The Arduino Code Generator](https://github.com/nic0michael/ArduinoCodeGenerator)

 ## 3. The RabbitMQProducerMicroservice project

-This is a project that covers many of the Industry Best Practices in Microservice  Development, it shows the developer techniques to test code, create integration tests which can be scripted.
+his is a project that covers many of the Industry Best Practices in Microservice Development, it shows the developer techniques to test code, create integration tests which can be scripted.
 The intention here is to benefit both the Junior and Senior Java Developer.

 ### 3.1 Building code using TDD
 An example of this is the [RabbitMQProducerMicroservice](https://github.com/nic0michael/RabbitMQProducerMicroservice).
 This is a Teaching project used to teach  developers How to write Code using TDD(Test Driven Development) This verifies the code works according to your design.